Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 By Larry Timothy • 3 March 2026 • 16 min read

-- Marijuana is completely illegal in Indonesia, classified as a Group I Narcotic — the most severe category — alongside heroin.
+- Marijuana is completely illegal in Bali and across Indonesia.
+Cannabis sits in Group I Narcotics, the most severe category, alongside heroin.
 There is no legal tolerance, no grey zone, and no tourist exemption.

-- The new 2026 Criminal Code (KUHP) did not decriminalise cannabis.
-It introduced minor procedural reforms but left narcotics penalties entirely intact.
+- The new 2026 Criminal Code (KUHP) did not decriminalise weed in Bali or anywhere in Indonesia.
+It introduced minor procedural reforms but left narcotics penalties intact.

-- Possession of even a tiny amount can lead to 4 to 12 years in prison.
+- Possession of even a tiny amount of weed leads to 4 to 12 years in prison.
 Distribution or trafficking carries a mandatory minimum of 5 years, up to the death penalty.

-- CBD oil, cannabis gummies, and "medical marijuana" are all illegal in Indonesia regardless of the country of origin or the documentation you carry.
+- CBD oil, THC products, cannabis gummies, and "medical marijuana" are all illegal in Bali regardless of country of origin or documentation you carry.

-- Thailand's legalisation has zero influence on Indonesian law.
-Indonesia's government has publicly and repeatedly stated it will not follow Thailand's lead.
+- Thailand's cannabis legalisation has zero influence on Indonesian law.
+The Indonesian government has publicly and repeatedly stated it will not follow Thailand's lead.

 Table of Contents